todthomson/todthomson.github.io/_posts/2015-01-11-jekyll-on-windows.md

 or
 [ask me on Twitter](https://twitter.com/todthomson).

-> What follows is heavily inspired by Julian Thilo's [guide](http://jekyll-windows.juthilo.com).
+> What follows is heavily sourced from Julian Thilo's [guide](http://jekyll-windows.juthilo.com).

 ### Git and GitHub (for Windows)